 First degrees at a level equivalent to UK HE institutions at the upper second class level.
-English language ability at IELTS 6.5 or equivalent.
+Applicants whose first language is not English require IELTS 6.5 or equivalent with no less than 6.0 in any element.
 Evidence of numeracy is required, equivalent to UK GCSE grade B.